Skip to main content

 Requirements:

-• Skills: PSIA Level 9: Parallel skiing on all terrain; high level of independence to ride chairlifts and navigate the venue solo.
-Previous racing experience in Ski Racing Devo, Comp, or a similar program highly recommended.
+• Skills: PSIA Level 9: Parallel skiing on all terrain; high independence to ride chairlifts and navigate the training venue solo.
+Previous racing experience in Ski Racing Devo, Ski Racing Comp, or a similar program is recommended.

-• Competitions: Athletes compete in the Bolle Age Class series (USSS/RMD sanctioned), racing Slalom, Giant Slalom, Kombi, and Super G. U14s may participate in the Sync series and championship events like the GS Spectacular and Loveland Derby.
-U10 and U12 athletes are eligible for championships, while U14s qualify for the Rocky/Central U14 Championships through designated races.
-Team travel is offered in special circumstances.
+• Competitions: Athletes compete in the Age Class series (USSS/RMD sanctioned), racing Slalom, Giant Slalom, Kombi, and Super G. All U10 and U12 athletes are eligible for Divisional championships, while U14s are eligible for some Sync Series and qualify for the Rocky/Central U14 Championships through designated races.
+All racers may participate in end of season events such as the GS Spectacular and Loveland Derby.

-• Season Pass: Athletes must have passes for Arapahoe Basin, Copper Mountain, Ikon Pass, or Epic Local Pass for training.
-Those in good standing can receive discount vouchers for Arapahoe Basin, Copper Mountain, and Epic Local Pass, but not Ikon Pass.
-Vouchers are sent close to the season’s start.
-For competition around Colorado, an Ikon Pass may be better than a Copper Mountain season pass.
+• Season Passes: Athletes must have passes for Arapahoe Basin, a Copper Mountain or Ikon Pass and an Epic Local Pass for training.
+Those in good standing will receive discount vouchers for Arapahoe Basin, Copper Mountain, and the Epic Local Pass, but not Ikon Pass.
+Vouchers are distributed to registered athletes close to the start of the season.
+For racers traveling to competitions throughout RMD, an Ikon Pass may be a more economical option than a Copper Mountain season pass.

 Quick Links